Adammonast/Portfolio-App/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-My porfolio app is being built using React and vanilla CSS.
+My porfolio app is being built using React.js and vanilla CSS.
 As of this moment (9/28/2020), this is project is a work in progress.
 The code as-is will provide you with information about me, my projects, and an imcomplete contact form.
 All of the buttons, links, and functionality work so feel free to fork/clone the repository for any viewing purposes!

 Future plans for this project include: implementing a Certificate page which will contain my Lambda School endorsement badge and various other online course certificate of completions I have recieved.
 Thank you for viewing this project and all feedback is appreciated!